ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/src/train_inference_peft_lora/README.md

     - LoRA achieves performances comparable to and sometimes even better than fine-tuning the full model.

 Note: “Low intrinsic rank” is inspired by the idea of “low intrinsic dimensionality” that these over-parameterized pre-trained models are seen to reside on, and that’s also the explanation behind why fine-tuning only a part of the full model rather than full fine-tuning can yield good results.

-# Which Technique Should I Choose?
-- Choosing a PEFT method is all about aligning with your objectives.

 # Prompt Tuning